The Afterburners: Jets Punched Out In Boston

 The next six minutes of the bout were a foggy blur for the exasperated Jets as they skated aloof - head in the clouds - throwing the best counter punches they could muster in hopes of a miracle.

 But with every feeble swing came another right cross/left upper-cut combo from the champ.
-Before most watching could regain their seats, the Bruins now had a one goal lead on the heals of a great individual effort from Tyler Seguin.
+Before most watching could regain their seats from celebrating Horton's goal, the Bruins gained a one goal lead on the heels of a great individual effort from Tyler Seguin.

-Only soon after was the crushing blow was registered as Benoit Pouliot slid a power play marker underneath a sprawled out Ondrej Pavelec, cementing the judges final scorecard at 5-3 for the defending champion.
+And for good mesaure, the Bruins would deliver the crippling blow moments later, as Benoit Pouliot slid a power play marker underneath a sprawled out Ondrej Pavelec, cementing the judges final scorecard at 5-3 for the defending champion.

 While the challenger faced a 10-count from the referee, badly busted up as they were, the Jets managed to drag themselves off the mat and finish the full sixty on their feet.
 For that, their fans can take solace.

 That being said, how many more punches can the glass-jawed Winnipeg Jets take this January?
-After a month where they displayed their brute force, they are following it up with a month that has mostly displayed all their deficiencies.
+After a December in which they dominated with brute force, the Jets are following it up with a month that has mostly accentuated all their deficiencies.

 It's been often stated, but how long before they take themselves out of the challengers circle to wallow with those who have already lost their right to face the champ come April?